jolicode/MediaBundle/doc/bridges/sonata-admin.rst

 Configuration Options
 ~~~~~~~~~~~~~~~~~~~~~

+The ``pagination`` section controls how media items are loaded and displayed:

+- ``per_page``: Number of media items to display per page (default: 50).
+This improves performance for large libraries by loading only a subset of items.

 The ``upload`` section of the configuration allows you to control the media upload behavior in Sonata admin: